rsmoz/CoreBitcoin/README.md

 We love Swift and design the code to be compatible with Swift.
 That means using modern enums, favoring initializers over factory methods, avoiding obscure C features etc. You are welcome to try using CoreBitcoin from Swift, please file bugs if you have problems.

 Swift is awesome to write crypto in it (due to explicit optionals, generics and first-class structs) and we would love to rewrite the entire CoreBitcoin and even relevant portions of OpenSSL in it.
-Unfortunately, for a year or two it's just out of the question due to instability.
-And then, using Swift-only features on the API level would mean that Objective-C code wouldn't be able to use CoreBitcoin.
-Given that, in the medium term we will focus solely on Objective-C implementation compatible with Swift.
-When everyone jumps exclusively on Swift, we'll make a complete rewrite.
+We are currently incrementally rewriting parts of CoreBitcoin in Swift

 Contribute